OCA/purchase-reporting/README.md

 Purchase Reporting
 ==================

-This project aim to deal with modules related to manage sale report.
-You'll find modules that implement various report related to sales in general.
+This project aims to deal with modules related to manage purchase report.
+You'll find modules that implement various reports related to purchasing in general.